-Mr H brought his complaint to this service in May 2020.
-The CMC said, on Mr H's behalf, that if Options had carried out appropriate due diligence on Caledonian, "it would have been blatantly obvious that no instruction from [Caledonian] should have been accepted.
+Mr C brought his complaint to this service in May 2020.
+The CMC said, on Mr C's behalf, that if Options had carried out appropriate due diligence on Caledonian, "it would have been blatantly obvious that no instruction from [Caledonian] should have been accepted.
 [Options] should have declined to do business with [Caledonian] in order to protect consumers".

-Options initially repeated much of what it had said in its final response to Mr H's complaint.
-It later said Mr H's complaint had been made out of time.
-It said Mr H was aware, as of 24 July 2012, that he was losing a secure pension for life and that he may suffer a loss as a result, over 3 years before his letter of complaint was submitted in 2020.
+Options said Mr C's complaint had been made out of time.
+It said Mr C was aware, as of 7 December 2012, that he was losing a secure pension for life and that he may suffer a loss as a result, over 3 years before his letter of complaint was submitted in 2020.

-Mr H's complaint was considered by an Investigator.
+Mr C's complaint was considered by an Investigator.
 The Investigator thought the complaint should be upheld.
-In summary he:
+In summary she:

-- Explained that he'd considered the matter and concluded Mr H's complaint had been made within the time limits that apply he didn't agree with Options that Mr H knew, or ought reasonably to have known, he had cause for complaint about Options more than three years before he did complain (March 2020). - Set out the considerations relevant to reaching his view on the merits of Mr H's complaint, including the Financial Conduct Authority's (FCA's) Principles for

-Businesses, publications issued by the FCA (and its predecessor, the FSA), and relevant caselaw.

-- Acknowledged that Options wasn't permitted or required to advise Mr H, but said it had a responsibility to carry out appropriate due diligence on unregulated introducers such as Caledonian. - Said Options did take some steps which amounted to good practice consistent with its regulatory obligations, but should have done more at the outset of its relationship with Caledonian, and did not draw fair and reasonable conclusions from the information available to it by the time of Mr H's application. - Concluded Options should have been aware that, in accepting introductions from Caledonian, there could be a significant risk of consumer detriment. - Said Options should have identified that Caledonian, was providing advice, and also arranging the SIPP and investments. - Said Options should have refused to accept business from Caledonian as it was proposing to give advice to bring about a large volume of business relating to a complex product which it didn't have the appropriate qualifications to give advice on. - Said Options ought to have been aware there was no evidence to show a proper advice process had been followed, so consumers such as Mr H were therefore unable to make a fully informed decision about the transfer to the SIPP and investment. - Said other aspects of Caledonian's business model and actions ought to have given Options cause for concern, such as the volume of business, the commission it was paid, and its failure to provide its accounts. - Concluded that Options should have refused to accept any introductions from Caledonian and said that if Options had refused the business, then the transfer to a SIPP and the subsequent investment would, more likely than not, not have taken place. - Concluded Mr H was advised by Caledonian and that Caledonian made arrangements for his transfer out of the occupational pension schemes, the opening of the Options' SIPP and the investment in the FPI bond. - Said it would not be fair to say Mr H's actions mean he should bear the loss arising as a result of Options' failings.
+- Explained that she'd considered the matter and concluded Mr C's complaint had been made within the time limits that apply she didn't agree with Options that Mr C knew, or ought reasonably to have known, he had cause for complaint about Options more than three years before he did complain (March 2020). - Set out the considerations relevant to reaching her view on the merits of Mr C's complaint, including the Financial Conduct Authority's (FCA's) Principles for Businesses, publications issued by the FCA (and its predecessor, the FSA), and relevant caselaw. - Acknowledged that Options wasn't permitted or required to advise Mr C, but said it had a responsibility to carry out appropriate due diligence on unregulated introducers such as Caledonian. - Concluded Options should have been aware that, in accepting introductions from Caledonian, there could be a significant risk of consumer detriment. - Said Options should have identified that Caledonian, was providing advice, and also arranging the SIPP and investments, from the outset. - Said Options ought to have been aware there was no evidence to show a proper advice process had been followed. - Said other aspects of Caledonian's business model and actions ought to have given Options cause for concern. - Concluded that Options should have refused to accept any introductions from Caledonian and said that if Options had refused the business, then the transfer to a SIPP and the subsequent investment would, more likely than not, not have taken place.

-Finally, he said that a fair outcome would be for Options to return Mr H, as far as possible, to the position he would now be in but for Options' acceptance of his SIPP application.
-He set out the redress method by which that outcome should be achieved, and he also said Options should pay Mr H £300 for the distress and inconvenience caused by Options' actions.
+Finally, she said that a fair outcome would be for Options to return Mr C, as far as possible, to the position he would now be in but for Options' acceptance of his SIPP application.
+She set out the redress method by which that outcome should be achieved, and she also said

+Options should pay Mr C £500 for the distress and inconvenience caused by Options' actions.

-The CMC accepted the Investigator's view on Mr H's behalf.
+The CMC accepted the Investigator's view on Mr C's behalf.
 Options did not respond.